Israel halts fuel shipments to Gaza over fire balloons

 The halt in fuel shipments could shut down Gaza's sole power plant and lead to further electricity cuts, said Mohammad Thabet, an official with Gaza's main power distribution company.
 Gaza relies on Israel for most of its energy needs.
 Its population of two million currently receives around six hours of electricity followed by a 10 hour power cut.

-Overnight, Israeli warplanes and tanks struck what the military said were Hamas facilities, calling it a response to the balloons.
+Overnight, Israel said its warplanes and tanks struck Hamas facilities in response to the balloons.
 Israel had earlier shut down Gaza's main commercial crossing and reduced the area where it permits Palestinians to fish.
 In Gaza City, a school run by the United Nations Relief and Works Agency (UNRWA) was damaged by one of the strikes, Gaza's interior ministry said.

 The school was empty at the time and there were no reports of casualties.
 "Apparently the device did not explode," an UNRWA statement said.
-An Israeli military spokeswoman said the report was being checked.
+The Israeli military said that during its strikes on Hamas military targets, some of which it said were deliberately placed in heavily populated areas, a school building was accidentally damaged.
+The incident was being looked into, the military said.

 ALSO READ